Protection from Abuse: How the Law Works in Maine

 What if the Defendant violates the Order?

 Call the police and tell them that the Defendant has violated your Order.
-The officer must arrest the Defendant.
+The officer can arrest the Defendant for this violation.
 The officer does not need a warrant and does not have to see the violation in order to arrest.
 Most violations of the Order are at least Class D crimes.
-(Read your Order to see which parts apply.)
+(Read your Order to see which criminal sanctions apply.)
 The maximum penalties for Class D crimes include one year in jail and a $2,000 fine.

 The Maine legislature continues to add more serious criminal penalties for domestic abuse.
 For example, repeated acts and more extreme forms of domestic violence are categorized as Class C crimes.
 The maximum penalties for Class C crimes include five years in jail and a $5,000 fine.